Enterprise-CMCS/cmcs-eregulations/README.md

 3. Next, run the script `/solution/backend/scripts/backup_db.sh`.
 You'll be prompted to provide the credentials for the production database.

 4. Once the backup process is finished, you'll find a copy of the backup file in the directory where the command was executed.
-The file will be named in the following format: `<name of your db>_<date>.sql`.
+The file will be named in the following format: `<db host name>_<name of your db>_<date>.sql`.

 5. With the backup file ready, proceed to restore the database by running the script `/solution/backend/scripts/restore_db.sh`.

 6. Upon running the restoration script, you'll receive a prompt indicating that the existing database will be replaced.
 If you're certain, type yes.

 7. Follow the subsequent prompts, providing the necessary credentials.
 When prompted for the backup file, enter the name of the file generated during the backup process.
+8. Before the database is restored, a backup is created of the db that is being restored.
+The file will be named in the following format: `<db host name>_<name of your db>_<date>.sql`.
-8. Visit the local website and ensure that the data has been copied.
+9. Visit the local website and ensure that the data has been copied.

 ### Adding a new model